Manila Cathedral: Third cathedral (1614–1645)

 Archbishop Miguel de Benavides initiated the reconstruction of the cathedral.
 After his death in 1605, the project was passed on to his successor Diego Vázquez de Mercado.
 By 1607, the cathedral was in such a poor state it was abandoned.
 The third cathedral structure, consisting of three naves and seven chapels, was built in 1614, largely using donated funds from the fourth dean Don Francisco Gomez de Arellano.
 The seven chapels were built from donations given by the cathedral's patrons.
 On August 1, 1621, an earthquake caused serious damage to the cathedral's structure.
 Between 1641 and 1645, the cathedral was reconstructed but it was destroyed by a series of earthquakes in November and December 1645.

 Fourth cathedral (1671–1751)

-Reconstruction of the cathedral started after the arrival of Miguel de Poblete Casasola, the eighth Archbishop of Manila.
+Reconstruction of the cathedral started after the arrival of Miguel de Poblete, the eighth Archbishop of Manila.
 The cornerstone of the fourth structure was laid on April 20, 1654.
 By 1659, the cathedral was nearly completed; the naves were enclosed and some halls were completed.
 In 1662, the main altar was built out of molave wood.
 The cathedral, which was made of quarried stone, lime and gravel, was blessed on June 7, 1662.
 In 1750, the Florentine friar Juan de Uguccioni added a media naranja ("half orange") dome to the crossing and introduced a transept to the structure.
 Following several earthquakes and typhoons, the fourth cathedral was demolished in 1751.